antevens/boatcontrol/README.md

 _Note that the 5V pins are shared with the RPi and maximum currents governed by the RPi design not the Boatcontrol._

-_Note that no additional protection or filtering is provided, the pins are simply mapped from the RPi GPIO header directly to RJ45 without any provision to minimize signal degradation or distortion._
+*_Note that no additional protection or filtering is provided, the pins are simply mapped from the RPi GPIO header directly to RJ45 without any provision to minimize signal degradation or distortion._

 _Note that this includes the I2C bus which can be used to communicate directly with all devices on the main and addon boards_

+**IMPORTANT** - Since no extra ESD filtering or opto-isolaion is provided for thes GPIO ports if there there is any chance of surges or high voltages these should be isolated from the board using digital isolators or optocouplers and transient voltage suppressors.
+For remote installations of the Raspberry Pi/Jetson you might also want to add debounce and provide 3v from an isolated source.

 ![Raspberry_Pi_Pinout](images/GPIO-Pinout-Diagram-2.png)